 Where does the Fjällräven Classic take place worldwide?

-Over time, the Classic has expanded into multiple locations, while keeping the same core format.
-Locations referenced in earlier coverage include Sweden, Denmark, Germany, the United States, Korea, and Hong Kong.
-Each route is different, but the principle stays consistent: self-reliance, shared experience, and respect for the landscape.
+Over time, the Classic expanded into multiple locations while keeping the same core format.
+Earlier coverage referenced Sweden, Denmark, Germany, the United States, Hong Kong and other destinations.
+Each route is different, but the principle stays consistent: self-reliance, shared experience and respect for the landscape.

 Past promotions archive (competition details)